-The Company's goodwill as of December 31, 2014 and 2013 was \$11,485,000, relating entirely to its Defense Products segment, which had cumulative impairment charges at December 31, 2014 of \$2,840,000.
+The Company's goodwill as of December 31, 2015 and 2014 was \$11,485,000, relating entirely to its Defense Products segment, which had no cumulative impairment charges at December 31, 2015.

-(10) INTANGIBLE ASSETS: Intangible assets primarily consist of the value of a government sales contract, product backlogs, and consulting and non-compete agreements recognized as a result of the acquisition of certain assets of DSE.
-Inc., more fully described in Note Q, and the value of customer relationships, trademarks and non-compete agreements related to ALS mentioned above.
+(10) INTANGIBLE ASSETS: Intangible assets primarily consist of the value of a government sales contract, product backlogs, and consulting and non-compete agreements recognized as a result of the acquisition of certain assets of DSE, Inc., more fully described in Note Q, and the value of customer relationships, trademarks and non-compete agreements related to ALS mentioned above.
 The intangible assets are all attributable to the Defense Products segment.
-The government sales contract intangible asset is amortized based on units fulfilled under the three year contract, while the other intangible assets are amortized on a straight-line basis that approximates economic use, over periods ranging from one to nine years.
+The government sales contract intangible asset is amortized based on units fulfilled under the applicable year contract, while the other intangible assets were amortized on a straight-line basis that approximates economic use, over periods ranging from one to nine years.